maelfabien/maelfabien.github.io/_posts/2019-5-4-GradientBoost.md

 By increasing the learning rate, we tend to overfit.
 However, if the learning rate is too low, it takes a large number of iterations to even approach the underlying structure of the data.

 > **Conclusion** : I hope this introduction to Gradient Boosting was helpful.
 The topic can get much more complex over time, and the implementation is Scikit-learn is much more complex than this.
-In a next article, we'll cover the topic of classification.
+In the next article, we'll cover the topic of classification.